-If either party disagrees with the Hearing Officer's written decision to impose discipline, either party may appeal the Hearing Officer's decision to the Dean of Students and Assistant Provost of Student Affairs or designee.
-The appealing party must give his or her appeal to the Dean of Students and Assistant Provost of Student Affairs or designee ("the Appeal Officer") within seven (7) business days of the receipt of the Hearing Officer's written decision.
-The appeal must be in writing and must clearly set forth the reason for the appeal.
-The appeal (1) must be based on new evidence which was not and could not have been presented to the Hearing Officer or (2) must allege a material procedural irregularity by the Hearing Officer that had a substantial impact on or otherwise prejudiced the determination made by the Hearing Officer.
-The Appeal Officer shall issue a written decision within ten (10) business days of the receipt of the written appeal.
-The Appeal Officer may (1) uphold the decision of the Hearing Officer or (2) send the decision back to the Hearing Officer for further consideration based on new evidence or a material procedural error.
-A written reconsideration decision by the Hearing Officer shall be completed within seven (7) business days of receipt of the request for reconsideration and shall be considered final.
-Finally, the Appeal Officer may (3) decide to request the Hearing Officer to convene the University Student Conduct Board.
+- 14.11.1 If either party disagrees with the Hearing Officer's written decision to impose discipline, either party may appeal the Hearing Officer's decision to the Dean of Students or designee. - 14.11.2 The appealing party must give his or her appeal to the Dean of Students or designee ("the Appeal Officer") within seven (7) business days of the receipt of the Hearing Officer's written decision. - 14.11.3 The appeal must be in writing and must clearly set forth the reason for the appeal.
+The appeal: - 14.11.3.1 must be based on new evidence which was not and could not have been presented to the Hearing Officer, or - 14.11.3.2 must allege a material procedural irregularity by the Hearing Officer that had a substantial impact on or otherwise prejudiced the determination made by the Hearing Officer. - 14.11.4 The Appeal Officer shall issue a written decision within ten (10) business days of the receipt of the written appeal.
+The Appeal Officer may:

+- 14.11.4.1 uphold the decision of the Hearing Officer, or - 14.11.4.2 send the decision back to the Hearing Officer for further consideration based on new evidence or a material procedural error. - 14.11.5 A written reconsideration decision by the Hearing Officer shall be completed within seven (7) business days of receipt of the request for reconsideration and shall be considered final. - 14.11.6 Finally, the Appeal Officer may (3) decide to request the Hearing Officer to convene the University Student Conduct Board.

-c.
-University Student Conduct Board
+14.12 University Student Conduct Board